 CHAPTER 26 – II

 So it was that when the superhuman creations of the two Champions set about to wage war on each other, he felt doubt.
 It was then that he instructed his subordinates to stand down and he returned to his home in the east.
-Since then, he returned again and again to the words he wrote on the wall.
+Since then, he returned again and again to the words he wrote on the wall, and to the oath that he had made to himself.
 He would still work with his inner-evil to bury Aricame, but he would endeavor to do so while retaining his humanity.

 Time passed, then one day Stievo received a message from an old pal.
 Haze “Voila” Cocks, whom Stievo had roughed up in order to gain information on Aricame back in his vigilante days, wanted to pay him a visit.
 After their dust-up in the interrogation room, Stievo had compulsorily enlisted him to his own side, deploying him as an informant in the underground, the underbelly of society.
 He was quite useful at relaying various plots and conspiracies that Stievo could use to his own advantage as both a law man and a man of God.

 The information that Cocks brought Stievo on that day was useful, indeed.
 There was a man in the south who had created his own versions of synthetic drugs that surpassed the potency of anything on the market.
 This man had built a sales network that was modest in size, but national in scope, and held great potential for power because the clients were all in positions of authority.
 As Stievo listened to the details his eyes widened when he finally heard the name of this psychedelic entrepreneur: Evan Tim.